Types of Laser Treatments, How They Work, and Their Uses

 • Skin Resurfacing: Treats fine lines, wrinkles, and pigmentation issues.

-• Scar Treatment: Effective for acne scars and surgical scars.
+• Scar Treatment: Effective for acne scars and scars from surgery.

 • Melasma Treatment: Helps in the treatment of melasma by targeting pigmentation.